Fact checkedFact Checked

 Children spend many hours in school, and they eat there.
 What they are given in meals may influence their weight if schools have good policies encouraging kids to eat healthier.
 Planning healthy lunch meals is only one way to provide environmental support; the use of colorful posters and tray mats with healthy messages on them is another way to promote a healthy environment.

-How You Can Tell That Your Child is Overweight
+How You Can Tell That Your Child Is Overweight?

 Body mass index (BMI) is an easy formula commonly used to assess body weight status.
 You can use the CDC’s BMI-for-age calculator[7] to evaluate your children’s weight status.
 If your children are on